The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Approximating -Center in Expiration Streams

 \section{Approximating $\parK$-Center in Expiration Streams}

-The work of~\cite{Cohen-AddadSS16} gives a $(6+\eps)$-approximation for metric $\parK$-center in the sliding window streaming model storing $\mathcal{O}((\parK/\eps)\log \Delta)$ words.
+The work of~\cite{Cohen-AddadSS16} gives a $(6+\eps)$-approximation for metric $\parK$-center in the sliding-window streaming model storing $\calO((\parK/\eps)\log \Delta)$ words.
 It is not hard to verify that this algorithm also works under the consistent expiration streaming model with the same space bound and same approximation factor.
-In the general expiration streaming model, the same algorithm still yields a $(6+\eps)$-approximation.
+For general expirations, the same algorithm still yields a $(6+\eps)$-approximation.
 However, the required space can be arbitrarily large.
-Below, we give an algorithm that computes a~$(6\parK+2+\eps)$-approximation in the general expiration model storing $\mathcal{O}((1/\eps)\parK^2 \log \Delta)$ words.
-Because the sliding window algorithm by~\cite{Cohen-AddadSS16} is used as a subroutine, we briefly summarize its main ideas.
+Below, we give an algorithm that computes a~$(6\parK+2+\eps)$-approximation in the general expiration model storing $\calO((1/\eps)\parK^2 \log \Delta)$ words.
+Because the sliding-window algorithm by~\cite{Cohen-AddadSS16} is used as a subroutine, we briefly summarize its main ideas.